-9 agreement.
-10 ARTICLE II.
+ARTICLE II.
 DEFINITIONS.

-11 "Company-specific tax incentive" means any change in the general tax rate or valuation 12 offered or presented to a specific company that is not available to other similarly-situated 13 companies.
-Any tax incentive that is part of a special agreement negotiated with an official of the 14 state government is hereby defined as a company-specific tax incentive and not permitted under 15 this law.
-16 "Company-specific grant" means any disbursement of funds via property, cash or deferred 17 tax liability by the state government to a particular company and is not permitted under this law.
-18 "Workforce development grants" means grants that train employees.
-19 ARTICLE III.
-COMPANY-SPECIFIC SUBSIDIES.
-20 Each member state agrees to not offer company-specific subsidies for companies 21 currently located in or considering locating in any member state, including, but not limited to, for 22 corporate headquarters, manufacturing facilities, office space, or other real estate developments.
-23 ARTICLE IV.
-EXCLUSIONS.
-24 Existing company-specific subsidies are not impacted by this agreement, since this 25 agreement is not retroactive, except that any changes to the terms, including renewals or 26 reenactments, of any existing company-specific subsidies are to be considered new company- 27 specific subsidies and not permitted under this agreement.
-Workforce development grants are not 28 subject to this agreement since the company receiving the grant may benefit, but the employees 29 receiving the training are the largest beneficiary.
-30 ARTICLE V. RETROACTIVE APPLICATION EXCLUDED.
-31 Existing company-specific grants are not impacted by this agreement, as this agreement 32 is not retroactive, except that any changes to the terms of any existing company-specific grants 33 are to be considered new company-specific grants and thus not permitted under the terms of this 34 agreement.
+11 "Company-specific tax incentive" means any change in the general tax rate or valuation

+12 offered or presented to a specific company that is not available to other similarly-situated

+- 13 companies.
+Any tax incentive that is part of a special agreement negotiated with an official of the - 14 state government is hereby defined as a company-specific tax incentive and not permitted under - 15 this law. - 16 "Company-specific grant" means any disbursement of funds via property, cash or deferred - 17 tax liability by the state government to a particular company and is not permitted under this law. - 18 "Workforce development grants" means grants that train employees. - 19 ARTICLE III.
+COMPANY-SPECIFIC SUBSIDIES. - 20 Each member state agrees to not offer company-specific subsidies for companies - 21 currently located in or considering locating in any member state, including, but not limited to, for - 22 corporate headquarters, manufacturing facilities, office space, or other real estate developments. - 23 Provided, That this article shall not apply to this State with regard to any company to which any - 24 company-specific tax incentive, grant or other subsidy is offered by a non-member state - 25 competing for the same facility or business. - 26 ARTICLE IV.
+EXCLUSIONS. - 27 Existing company-specific subsidies are not impacted by this agreement, since this - 28 agreement is not retroactive, except that any changes to the terms, including renewals or - 29 reenactments, of any existing company-specific subsidies are to be considered new company- - 30 specific subsidies and not permitted under this agreement.
+Workforce development grants are not - 31 subject to this agreement since the company receiving the grant may benefit, but the employees - 32 receiving the training are the largest beneficiary. - 33 ARTICLE V. RETROACTIVE APPLICATION EXCLUDED. - 34 Existing company-specific grants are not impacted by this agreement, as this agreement - 35 is not retroactive, except that any changes to the terms of any existing company-specific grants

+36 are to be considered new company-specific grants and thus not permitted under the terms of this